iptv-org/iptv/CONTRIBUTING.md

 Before submitting new streams you should verify the following:

 - Make sure the link has not been submitted into the repository before.
-This can be done by [searching](https://github.com/search?q=repo%3Aiptv-org%2Fiptv+http%3A%2F%2Fexample.com&type=code) the repository.
+This can be done by [searching](https://github.com/search?q=repo%3Aiptv-org%2Fiptv+http%3A%2F%2Fexample.com&type=code) the repository or [iptv-org website](https://iptv-org.github.io/).
 - Each submitted link must have a registered ID that is properly assigned for the provided feed.
 You can check available IDs in [**iptv-org** Database](https://iptv-org.github.io).
 If it's not present yet please follow the [Database Contributing Guide](https://github.com/iptv-org/database/blob/master/CONTRIBUTING.md).
 Otherwise your stream links won't be delivered into automated playlists and won't be sorted out properly.
 - User-submitted links to stream URLs shall be intended to be publicly available by stream provider and the copyright holders.